KainosSoftwareLtd/hibernate-sequences/README.md

 #### Ordering
 Sometimes we need to generate values in order (i.e. generated values are always bigger or smaller then the previous ones).
 This is achievable using a sequence that is not cached with standard generation strategy.
-However it is worth noting that when using multiple applications that query a single sequence using
+However it is worth noting that when using multiple applications that query a single sequence using any optimization strategy using `increment_size > 1` ordering cannot be assured.

 #### Performance
 An important aspect for most use cases would be the performance of different strategies.
 Here is a sample time output given in milliseconds